proxymo75015/extractor_sierra/readme.md

 Robot Extractor v1.0.0
 Extracts animations and audio from Atari Robot (.rbt) files, compatible with ScummVM's Robot file format (versions 4, 5, and 6).
-The palette data in the input file must contain a multiple of 3 bytes (RGB triples) and is expected to be at least 768 bytes long.
+The palette data in the input file must contain a multiple of 3 bytes (RGB triples).
 Prerequisites

 C++20 compiler (GCC 11+, Clang 14+, MSVC 19.30+)